Kristjan Knigge

 Ronald van der Spek

 They say half of a films impact is the sound.
 Getting good production sound rested in the capable hands of Ronald during the first half of shooting.
-Even though he was the key soundman, Ronald chose to be the Boom Operator himself, allowing his assistant, André, to mix the onset sound.
+Even though he was the key soundman for the first weeks of shooting, Ronald chose to be the Boom Operator himself, allowing his assistant, André, to mix the onset sound.

 Erik Schuring

 Erik joined the team half way through production, taking over from Ronald.
 Thrown in at the deep end, he got into the flow of things quickly and did a great job.
-He inherited an assistant, André, but they quickly became a team and saw the film through to the end of production..
+He inherited an assistant, André, but they quickly became a team and saw the film through to the end of shooting.
+Erik is also in charge of audio post production sound, as the Sound Designer.

 Pictured here with André Espada.
 Erik’s the one without the beard!